Surgery for ingrowing toenail (adult)

 - Wedge excision – Removing part of your toenail where it is growing into the skin, along with the area of tissue in the corner that your toenail grows from.

-- Nail-bed ablation – Removing part of your toenail or your whole toenail and then applying a chemical (usually phenol) or an electric current to the area of tissue that your toenail grows from.
+- Nail-bed ablation — Removing part of the toenail or the whole toenail and then applying a chemical (usually phenol) to the area of tissue that the toenail grows from.
+Surgery or electrocautery (using heat from an electric current to remove harmful tissue) can also be used.

 - Zadek’s procedure – Removing your whole toenail and then cutting away the area of tissue that your toenail grows from.